mrciolino/wiki-backup/timeline.md

 -
 -
 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.
 -
+- Finishing the Wegate Revolution: The party goes to Wegate to find Spoops' contact Vesrahaan and help the cult of Spoops take over the country.
+-
 - Aku is slain when the party drops dragon turtles on his castle.
 -